 Looking For Wildlife

-One of the best parts of driving to Banff and Jasper is the ability to see wildlife on the side of the road.
+One of the best parts of driving to the Canadian Rockies is the ability to see wildlife.
 We saw the occasional mule deer near Golden and elk in Banff, but the best wildlife viewing was in Jasper.

 We always kept our cameras and cell phones handy in case we wanted to pull over quickly and grab a quick shot.
 While hiking to Moose Lake in Jasper, we witnessed two moose swimming across Maligne Lake.

-Whenever we saw cars pulled over on the highway and their hazard flashers on, we knew someone had spotted wildlife and was trying to take a picture.
+Whenever we saw cars pulled over on the highway and their hazard flashing, we knew someone had spotted wildlife.
 Keep in mind that these are wild animals, and you should always keep a safe distance from them.

 Don’t be those types of tourists who try to walk too close to get a better shot.
 Karen always had her telephoto lens on her camera so she could get some fantastic pictures even from a distance.